sagemath/sagewiki_to_gh-2022-10-10/interact/groups.md

 GAP is a system...explanation of what we are doing (calling GAP), what gap is and what its limitations are

 We rely heavily on the Small Group and All Small Groups GAP commands within this page.
-The documentation for these can be found on the GAP System website.
+The documentation for these can be found on the GAP System website: https://www.gap-system.org/Manuals/pkg/SmallGrp/doc/chap1.html.

 === Group of Order n ===